BassemMounir/Hand-Of-The-King/README.md

 # Hand-Of-The-King

-Hand-Of-The-King is a Python program that  uses the webcam to detect hand gestures and map them to user defined keyboard keys and shortucts.
+Hand-Of-The-King is a Python program that  uses the webcam to detect hand gestures and map them to user defined keyboard keys and shortcuts.

 ## Team members
 1) [Therese Ayad Youssef](https://github.com/ThereseAyad).